Inference on model parameters with many L-moments: Test statistic for overidentifying restrictions

+The approximation error $e_{TR}$ consists of two parts: the error due to linearisation, and the error due to approximating $\sqrt{T}h_R(\theta_0)$ by a Gaussian random variable.
+In light of our discussion in the main text, both errors are $o_{P^*}(1)$.
+As a consequence, for an arbitrary choice of $\epsilon > 0$, and as $T,R \to \infty$, we obtain that:

-The approximation error $e_{TL}$ consists of two parts: the error due to linearisation, and the error due to approximating $\sqrt{T}h_L(\theta_0)$ by a Gaussian random variable.
-In \Cref{selection}, we provide conditions that ensure the first error is $O_P(T^{-1/2})$.
-The rate of the second error depends on the dependence between observations and the assumptions on the distribution: Theorems \ref{thm_gaussian_iid} and \ref{thm_gaussian_mixing} provide rates in the iid and strongly mixing settings.
+justifying the validity of the chi-squared approximation when $R$ increases with the sample size.
+In contrast, if $R$ is held fixed, we have to explicitly take the rate of the error $e_{TR}$ into account.
+As we have discussed, this error can be decomposed into two parts: a linearization error, and a strong approximation error.
+In \Cref{app_selection}, we provide conditions that ensure the linearization error is $O_P(T^{-1/2})$.
+The rate of the Gaussian approximation error depends on the dependence between observations and the assumptions on the distribution: Theorems \ref{thm_gaussian_iid} and \ref{thm_gaussian_mixing} in the main text provide rates in the iid and strongly mixing settings.
 Let $b_T$ denote the rate of the second type of error, and $c_T := T^{-1/2}\lor b_T $.
-By setting $\epsilon = c_T^{\alpha}$ for some $\alpha < 1$, and restricting the growth of $L$ to ensure that, under such choice of $\epsilon$,
+In this case, by taking $\epsilon = (c_T)^\alpha$ for some $0 <\alpha < 1$, we are able to establish validity of the approximation with fixed $R$.